 FREQUENTLY ASKED QUESTIONS

-What’s the difference between Quest 4 Creativity and Young Artists Showcase?
+What’s the difference between Quest for Creativity and Young Artists Showcase?

 Both the Young Artists Showcase (YAS) and Quest for Creativity (Q4C) competitions are online, video-based choreography competitions.
 Both are designed to serve as a platform to foster a community of young figure skating choreographers and increase exposure to contemporary skating and out-of-the-box movements on the ice.